openziti/edge-api/README.md

 # Using the generated go module

 Within the go module within the `go` directory is a submodule named `rest_util` with contains helper functions for using its sibling `*_client` submodules.
 This package is not generated.
+See `rest_util/examples` for full examples.

 Example: